Finland

 Tax year for additional purchase price (earn out)

 Capital gains from a conditional additional purchase price/earn out will be taxed in the year when the obligation to pay and the amount are confirmed.
 This provides clarity on which year's income the additional purchase price will be taxed for the taxpayer.
-The act also includes provisions for adjusting capital losses and specifies that capital gains are realized in the year the transfer agreement is executed.
+The act also includes provisions for adjusting capital losses and specifies that capital gains are realised in the year the transfer agreement is executed.

 Inheritance and gift taxation